 .style('fill', 'orange');

-Sorting only really makes sense if data has been joined to the selection, so please read up on data joins first.
+Sorting only really makes sense if data has been joined to the selection so knowledge of data joins is helpful.

 You can sort elements in a selection by calling .sort